SeongGino/QMamehook/README.md

 ## TODO:
  - Fix code quality; getting a QT CLI app to use signals is kind of a PITA and the quit/finished signals aren't working rn for some reason.
  - Maybe other devices support soon?
- - Implement a way of generating config files and detecting all of a given game's outputs if none are found - currently, the best way to know all the output channels a game has is to use MAMEHOOKER still.
+ - Currently, configs are generated with whatever outputs are detected in the game session; is there a better way of grabbing all possible outputs rn?
+Or nah?

 ## Thanks
  - ArcadeForums users, whose collective support on the GUN4ALL project are what inspired this side hustle.